Looking at travel insurance is the most boring part of planning a trip, but unfortunately for us travellers it’s a necessity.

 It means if you were to be involved in a fatal accident, the costs would be covered to send your body back home.

-SafetyWing covers up to $20,000 when it comes to the repatriation of remains.
-This is a lifetime maximum.
+The Essential plan covers up to $20,000 when it comes to the repatriation of remains, whereas the Complete plan covers up to $100,000.

 Sports and activities